harishbommakanti/harishbommakanti.github.io/Projects.md

 Here are my most significant and recent projects.
 Check out my [GitHub](https://github.com/harishbommakanti) to see the source code and documentation for these projects and more.

 ## School Projects
 Here are a list of significant projects worked on through my undergraduate courses at UT.
-Please note that these will not be publically visible on GitHub or the like.
+Please note that these will not be publically visible on GitHub/GitLab/etc.

 ### Terminal Shell
 > Group project in CS 439: Operating Systems